kennyMATCS/TrafficLights/README.md

 To set the duration a traffic light will stay on red or green, use the commands `/traffic setgreentime <seconds>` and `/traffic setredtime <seconds>` while facing a traffic light.
 By default, traffic lights will both remain red and green for 10 seconds.

 ## Commands
 `/traffic new` Creates a new traffic light at two currently faced stacked black concrete blocks. <br>

+`/traffic delete` Deletes the currently faced traffic light. <br>

 `/traffic switch` Switches the red and green light on the currently faced traffic light. <br>